everchathq/everchathq/README.md

 ### Mission

-> "Our mission is to equalize, democratize, and decentralize community decisions."
+> "Our mission is to make communities thrive by democratization and decentralization."

 <br/>

 ### Vision

-> "Our vision is to be the place to go when creating online communities."
+> "Our vision is to be the #1 place for communities."

 <br/>